Publication Ethics Statement

 3.3.1 JHRM Publication Ethics Committee Complaint Resolution Process

-The Committee’s final decision will be made within 28 days and this decision will be immediately communicated (distributed) to all interested parties.
-In the case of complex or serious cases, the timeframe may be extended based on the decision of the Committee Chairman and after approval by a majority of the Committee members.
-All interested parties will be informed of this extension immediately.
+The Committee’s final decision will be issued within 28 days and promptly communicated to all affected parties.
+In complex or serious cases, this deadline may be extended at the discretion of the Committee Chair, with the approval of the majority of Committee members.
+All relevant parties will be informed of such an extension without delay.

 *Note: Full information on the JHRM publisher, aims, scope and indexing/abstracting are at: https://www.jhrm.eu/.